hltcoe/concrete-java/miscommunication/README.md

 package, which include types for many popular use cases.

 # Quick start
-Support you have a `Communication` object that you are certain pre-hoc contains `Sentence` objects.
+Suppose you have a `Communication` object that you are certain pre-hoc contains `Sentence` objects.
 Normally, to access these, you write a nested loop, iterating over each `Section` and then each `Sentence`.